 - Cause of the fire to be ascertained and rectified.
 Also, check and rectify any damage due to fire.
 Clean the scavenge space before restarting the engine.

 Precautions to minimize scavenge fires

 - Regular inspection and cleaning of scavenge spaces, rectify anything abnormal.

-- Maintain good combustion by regular routine maintenance of combustion system.
+- Maintain good combustion by a regular routine maintenance of combustion system.

 - Correct rate of cylinder lubrication.